pavel-kirienko/o1heap/README.md

 ### Build configuration options

-The preprocessor options given below can be overridden (e.g., using the `-D` compiler flag, depending on the compiler) to fine-tune the implementation.
+The preprocessor options given below can be overridden to fine-tune the implementation.
 None of them are mandatory to use.

+#### O1HEAP_CONFIG_HEADER

+Define this optional macro like `O1HEAP_CONFIG_HEADER="path/to/my_o1heap_config.h"` to pass build configuration macros.
+This is useful because some build systems do not allow passing function-like macros via command line flags.

 #### O1HEAP_ASSERT(x)

 The macro `O1HEAP_ASSERT(x)` can be defined to customize the assertion handling or to disable it.
 To disable assertion checks, the macro should expand into `(void)(x)`.
 If not specified, the macro expands into the standard assertion check macro `assert(x)` as defined in `<assert.h>`.

 #### O1HEAP_LIKELY(x)